MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-debugger.md

 ## Change the execution flow

+1. Press **F11** twice to run the `Consoel.WriteLine` method.

-1. With the debugger paused in the `Circle.Draw` method call, use the mouse to grab the yellow arrow (the execution pointer) on the left and move the yellow arrow up one line to the `Console.WriteLine` method call.
+1. With the debugger paused in the `SendMessage` method call, use the mouse to grab the yellow arrow (the execution pointer) on the left and move the yellow arrow up one line, back to `Console.WriteLine`.

 1. Press **F11**.